Tribe's Guide to

 Where can I get mediation?

-You can obtain good quality FDR services at all price points.
+You can obtain good quality mediation services at all price-points.
 There are publicly funded and subsidised services available from Family Relationship Centres, from Relationships Australia, Uniting Care, Legal Aid and many other community services in every state and territory.

 There are also private mediators and FDRPs, who are often lawyers.
 The fees for these services are much greater than those for the publicly funded services, but are usually much less than for legal services, and often with a more sustainable result.